raguay/ProjectManager/README.md

 Remove Project - This allows you to pick a project to remove from the list of projects.

+Edit Project Notes - This command will list all the files in the `.notes` directory in the current project.
+It will open the user's preferred editor with that file.

 ### Features

  - The ability to set a current project directory.